 3. Mandatory Protective Gear

-Personal containment and protective equipment forms the physical barrier against impact and drowning.
+Personal protective gear forms the physical barrier against impact and drowning.

 - Cranial Protection: Using a certified helmet with drainage systems is essential against ballistic impacts from your own gear, reefs, or coastal infrastructure.

-- Impact Dissipation Vests: Their positive buoyancy architecture and thoracic protection prove invaluable during traumatic immersions, preserving the rib cage from blunt injuries.
+- Impact Vests: Their positive buoyancy and chest protection are invaluable during hard wipeouts, shielding the rib cage from blunt-force injuries.

 - Retention Systems (Leash) Management: Their application must be carefully weighed.
 While they prevent board loss, under heavy surf they can generate highly dangerous underwater traction dynamics.